 - Brown Bag Breakfast: Grab a banana, a bag of trail mix made with whole-grain cereal, shelled pistachios and a favorite dried fruit (try diced apricot, pineapple or mango).

 If Your Picky Eater Needs Coaxing:

-- Instead of Doughnuts: Offer whole-grain toaster waffles or pancakes with reduced-sugar syrup.
+- Instead of Doughnuts: Offer whole-grain toaster waffles or pancakes.
 If you're serving doughnuts, consider offering doughnut holes and add other foods such as low-fat milk and fruit to ensure some extra nutrition.

 - Banana Dog: Spread a couple of tablespoons of peanut or almond butter on a whole-grain hot dog bun.
 Peel a banana, place inside the bun and eat it like a hot dog.
 Pair this with low-fat or fat-free milk.

 - Gobble, Gobble, Gobble Bacon: Switch to turkey bacon, which is much lower in fat than traditional bacon.